-Proactive employees adopt and internalize organizational values and goals, holding it with strong an emotional connotation which reflects the conceptualization of exemplary employees.
-Companies consider job competency, interpersonal effectiveness and organizational orientation important characteristics, knowing that attentive employees often bring the vision with them, matching personal values to organizational values (Meduri & Rao, 2020).
-This current employment need presents a paradox, as job descriptions are impossible to anticipate all the possible work scenarios that an employment will encounter, managers need workers who, when confronted with out-of-the-ordinary environments, can use their own judgment.
+Proactive employees adopt and internalize organizational values and goals, holding it with strong emotional connotations which reflects the conceptualization of exemplary employees.
+Companies consider job competency, interpersonal effectiveness and organizational orientation important characteristics, knowing that attentive employees often bring the vision with them, matching personal values to organizational values.
+This new demand from employees creates a paradox, since job descriptions are unlikely to predict all the potential work situations an employee might face, managers need employees who will use their own judgment when they face out-of-the-ordinary circumstances.
 Companies need employees who show initiative and judgment, expecting them to think and act like their bosses (Campbell, 2000).